Uniformed Services Former Spouses Protection Act

 What is the maximum amount that can be enforced?

 The maximum that can be paid to a former spouse under the USFSPA is fifty percent (50%) of a member's disposable retired pay.
 In cases where there are payments both under the USFSPA and pursuant to a garnishment for child support or alimony under 42 U.S.C.
 659, the total amount payable cannot exceed sixty-five percent (65%) of the member's disposable retired pay.
-The right to payments under the USFSPA terminates upon the death of the member or former spouse, unless the applicable court order provides that the payments terminate earlier.
+The right to payments under the USFSPA end upon the death of the member or former spouse, unless the applicable court order states that the payments end earlier.

 How do I apply?

-In order to apply for payments under the USFSPA, a completed application form (DD Form 2293) signed by a former spouse together with a certified copy of the applicable court order certified by the clerk of court within 90 days immediately preceding its service on this Center should be served either by facsimile or by mail, upon the:
+In order to apply for payments under the USFSPA, you must fax or mail a completed application form (DD Form 2293) signed by a former spouse with a certified copy of the court order.
+The court order must be certified by the clerk of court no more than 90 days prior to the date you mail or fax your application and order to:

 The application form should state which awards the former spouse is seeking to enforce under USFSPA (i.e., alimony, child support, and/or division of retired pay as property).
 If the application does not contain this information, then only awards of retired pay, as property will be enforced under the USFSPA.
 A former spouse should also indicate the priority of the awards to be enforced in case there is not sufficient disposable retired pay to cover multiple awards.